 Courses transferred from another accredited institution are not included in the student's cumulative grade point index.
 Only the credit hours are accepted and recorded on the academic record for each transferred course as "TR."

-Business majors, transferring in equivalent degree required business courses, will follow the GPA calculation requirements for purposes of advancement and graduation.
+Business majors, transferring in equivalent degree required business courses, will follow the GPA calculation requirements for purposes of advancement and graduation (see degree requirements).